Submission Guidelines for the 84th Annual International Conference

 Once approval notices have been sent, the submitter will be asked to “accept” the approved status within two weeks of the emailed notice by logging in to the submitter’s profile/My Presentations.
 Approval notices will be sent to the submitter, any co-presenters and any co-authors near mid-June.
 You can also check submission status by visiting your ABC profile and going to My Presentations.

 Any interested person may submit a business communications-related topic, register for, and attend the ABC annual conference.
+All presenters, including virtual presenters must register for the conference.
 Members receive a discount at the annual conference and with continuous membership, their approved and accepted submission title is archived in the member profile.
 The full submission is archived if the member is the submitter and maintains continuous membership.
 Guest members do not receive ABC member discounts nor archived submission details.

 ABC REQUESTS ONLY ONE SUBMISSION naming you as presenter or co-presenter, except you may also submit to Research Roundtable, Diversity & Inclusion Roundtable, My Favorite Assignment or Posters.